zenvia/zenvia-openapi-spec/spec/tags/2fa.md

-The two factor authentication service offers the possibility to identify through the user request and device origin IP that the access is being made from a verified device, bringing more security to trasactions.
+The two factor authentication service offers the possibility to identify through the user request and device origin IP that the access is being made from a verified device, bringing more security to transactions.

-It's possible to create a variety of configurations of tokens that will be sended using two channels: SMS or E-mail.
+It's possible to create a variety of configurations of tokens that can be sent through one of two channels: SMS or E-mail.